Murder of Cynthia Okogosu: Trial

 The confessional statement of the accused is consistent with the state of the body and consistent to the medical evidence.
 The judge said she would act on it accordingly.
 While delivering the judgement, the judge said the accused deserved the sentence as they were not remorseful of their action, and were telling the court lies after offering confessional statements to the police.
 The judge also found the duo guilty on three other counts and sentenced them to a total of 20 years imprisonment each.
 They were sentenced to 14 years in jail for conspiracy to commit murder, three years for conspiracy to commit felony by stealing, and three years for stealing a Blackberry phone.

 The judge acquitted and discharged Osita and Nonso.
-While delivering the judgement, Mrs. Akinlade said she relied on the evidence and testimonies provided by the prosecution.
+While delivering the judgement, Akinlade said she relied on the evidence and testimonies provided by the prosecution.

 She said, having carefully analysed the evidence and testimonies before the court, the prosecution proved beyond reasonable doubt that Messrs.
-Nwabufor and Ezike murdered Ms. Osokogu.
+Nwabufor and Ezike murdered Osokogu.

 The judge stated that the evidence of the prosecution remained uncontroverted and relies mainly on the testimonies of witnesses and evidence.
 It was also very clear that the first defendant was untruthful and deceived the court.

-In sentencing both men to death by hanging, the judge said it was no longer relevant to know who, between the two, actually killed Ms. Osokogu.
+In sentencing both men to death by hanging, the judge said it was no longer relevant to know who, between the two, actually killed Osokogu.

 The second defendant acted in consent with the first defendant and will bear the consequences of their action irrespective of whoever committed the offence.

 The Judge held that with its 10 witnesses and 17 exhibits, the prosecution's case against Nwabufo and Ezike was uncontroverted and that the circumstantial evidence brought by the state was “cogent, complete, unequivocal and compelling.”
 The judge held that the circumstantial evidence brought by the state in proof of the six counts of conspiracy, murder and stealing against the accused persons were cogent, complete, unequivocal and compelling.
 Counsel for Orji and Nonso had requested bail for their clients and Justice Akinlade had granted bail to Orji with two sureties.
 The court granted bail to Orji Osita and Ezike Nonso, while the other two who allegedly committed the offence of murder were remanded at the Kirikiri prison, Lagos.
 For Nonso, Olisaeloka's younger brother, the judge granted him bail with two sureties, adding that one of the sureties must be a civil servant not less than Grade Level 14 while the other must be a property owner with a genuine Certificate of Occupancy.
 On March 23, 2017, the Lagos state high court, Igbosere, sentenced Nwabufo and Ezike to death by hanging.